dlcbld/BuildSpecSampleFiles/examples/java-docker-buildspec-sample/README.md

 2. For the Primary Code Repository follow the below steps
     - Select connection type as GitHub
     - Select the external connection you created above
-    - Give the URL to the repo which contains your application.
+    - Give the HTTPS URL to the repo which contains your application.
     - Select main branch.

 ### Create a Container Registry repository
 Create a [Container Registry repository](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm) for the `hello-world` container image built in the Managed Build stage.
 1. You can name the repo: `java-docker-buildspec-sample-image`.
 So if you create the repository in the Ashburn region, the path is iad.ocir.io/TENANCY-NAMESPACE/java-docker-buildspec-sample-image
-2. Set the repository access to public so that you can pull the container image without authorization from OKE.
-Under "Actions", choose `Change to public`.
+2. Set the repository access to private for security reasons.
+You can add policies to manage access for the same.

 ### Create a DevOps Artifact for your container image repository